-Note: Refer to the Bins Feature Focus Guide for more information on configuring and using bins.
+Reference: Refer to the Bins Feature Focus Guide for more information on configuring and using bins.

-Simple Bin
+Configuring a Simple Bin

 A simple bin displays on the metrics bar, or can be used in the bin area of a kitchen screen.
 Aloha Kitchen automatically updates the simple bin state from pending to cooking and require no interaction.